Samariya57/Via_Coding_Challenge/README.md

 rides could be rescinded after the fact?
 (While all taxi rides in this data set were completed, would you have to change anything if a ride were started but never completed?)
 ### Answer
+This affects only the first approach described in "Ways to modify" for Question 2.
+If a driver who has got an alarm cancels a ride and we are sure that it's canceled, not finished, we need to recheck if he still needs to be alarmed based on our criterions.
 ## Question 7
 How would you identify anomalous rides (e.g., rides that shouldn’t be possible, pickups that shouldn’t be possible)?